rbdannenberg/arco/doc/design.md

 known ID such as Zero (ID=0).
 This is implemented by consulting an array of integers.
 The array is initialized as a linked list, where each array element contains the index of the next array element.
-To create a Ugen_id, pop an entry off the linked list to get an integer.
+To create a `Ugen_id`, pop an entry off the linked list to get an integer.
 Mark the array element at that index with its own index to mean *allocated*.
-Set the current epoch number in the Ugen_id.
+Set the current epoch number in the `Ugen_id`.

-Note that Serpent can have any number of references to a Ugen_id and it can be freely copied (because assignment of an object assigns the object address).
-When a Ugen_id is freed by GC, we will send an `/arco/free` message, and locally, the ID is put back on the free list for reuse because `/arco/free` will at least release the ID if not the Ugen as well.
+Note that Serpent can have any number of references to a `Ugen_id` and it can be freely copied (because assignment of an object assigns the object address).
+When a `Ugen_id` is freed by GC, we will send an `/arco/free` message, and locally, the ID is put back on the free list for reuse because `/arco/free` will at least release the ID if not the Ugen as well.